 How to prepare food for your baby

 It is important that food is of a texture appropriate for your baby’s stage of development.
-If you’re spoon-feeding you should start with a runny puree and then work your way up to a thicker puree, a fine mash then course mash as your baby become used to eating solid food.
+If you’re spoon-feeding, start with a runny puree and then work your way up to a thicker puree, a fine mash then course mash as your baby become used to eating solid food.
 Steam vegetables, stew hard fruits and poach meats before pureeing or mashing.

 Tips for baby’s very first meal of solid food